alexthemaster/sharex-server/README.md

 -   The server saves uploaded files directly under `savePath` and will serve any file in that directory - do not point `savePath` at directories containing sensitive data.
 -   The upload flow is protected only by the `x-password` header - run behind HTTPS and/or restrict access with a firewall or reverse proxy for production deployments.
+-   The code sets `this.#fsPath = join("./", this.savePath)`.
+If you encounter path problems on Windows, set `savePath` to an absolute Windows path (e.g. `C:\data\uploads`).
+-   Ensure the Node process has permission to create and write to `savePath`.

 ## ⬆️ Uploading

 -   Endpoint: `POST /api/upload` (multipart form, field name `file`).
 -   Auth: include header `x-password: <your-password>`.
 -   Success response: JSON containing a `url` pointing to the uploaded file.
+- Error response: JSON containing an `error` property with status code 400 for missing file and 401 for missing/incorrect password.

 Example (PowerShell / pwsh):